Worst Web Sites 2007

 I'm always puzzled — and a little bit scared by this question.
 After all, the domain is called "Web Pages That Suck" not "Web Pages That Don't Suck."

 Actually, there was a version of the site back in 1998-1999 that was really nice (Michael Willis, my co-author created it), but I got rid of it because it looked too nice.
-Like I said, it's called "Web Pages That Suck" and I like for the look of the site to suck in a mediocre rather than blazingly bad way because most web sites suck in a mediocre way.
+Like I said, the site is called "Web Pages That Suck" and I like for the look of the site to suck in a mediocre rather than blazingly bad way because most web sites suck in a mediocre way.

 I'd say at least 99.9% of the visitors to the site "get it," perhaps because they've read "Stupid Versions of the Home Page."
 Those folks who don't get it are interesting because they send email with statements like "your site is the worse site on the web" or "I've never seen an uglier site."
 Obviously, they don't get out on the Net much nor do they read the Daily Sucker.
 This site is obviously better than this Daily Sucker.
 I'd be more impressed if they said, "Your site was the most mediocre site on the web."
 That would show me they're critics and not dolts.